-YOUR CITY, STATE - The WVU Cancer Institute, the West Virginia Mountains of Hope State Cancer Coalition, and WVU Medicine are promoting the Colorectal Cancer Awareness campaign during the month of March; and Dress in Blue Day on March 3rd to raise awareness about the importance of colorectal cancer screening in the Mountain State.
+YOUR CITY, STATE - The WVU Cancer Institute, the West Virginia Mountains of Hope State Cancer Coalition, and WVU Medicine are promoting the Colorectal Cancer Awareness campaign during the month of March and Dress in Blue Day on March 1st to raise awareness about the importance of colorectal cancer screening in the Mountain State.

-Colorectal cancer is the third most common cause of cancer deaths for men and women combined in the United States and West Virginia.
+In the United States, colorectal cancer is the third most diagnosed cancer among men and women.
+The lifetime risk of developing colorectal cancer is about 1 in 23 for men and 1 in 25 women.
 Yet, it is one of the most preventable cancers.
-Overall, the lifetime risk of developing colorectal cancer is about 1 in 23 for men and 1 in 26 for women.